Skip to main contentSkip to navigation

 Updated March 8, 2026

 The System Area (SA) is a reserved region of the platters set aside during manufacturing for firmware storage.
-It occupies dedicated tracks, typically near the inner or outer diameter depending on the manufacturer.
-Seagate drives store the SA near the inner diameter.
-Western Digital drives use a zone at the outer diameter.
-Samsung drives use a split configuration.
+It occupies dedicated tracks that are not accessible through standard ATA commands.
+Western Digital drives typically store the SA at the outer diameter.
+Other manufacturers may use the outer, inner, or middle tracks depending on the specific drive family and form factor.

 The SA contains dozens of firmware modules, each responsible for a specific function.
 The exact module numbering and naming varies by manufacturer and firmware family.
 Common modules include: